-Erin-Marie Palmer is the owner of The Wine Cellar in Beaverton as well as the more recently opened Shaker and Vine at 2929 SE Powell in Portland.
+Erin-Marie Palmer was the owner of The Wine Cellar in Beaverton as well as Shaker and Vine in Portland [ed 2016 – now closed].
 Palmer is best described as a feisty, well-spoken local wine expert who has no qualms about expressing her preferences for what makes a great glass of vino.
 Shaker and Vine is a quirky, hip reflection of this passion set in what is otherwise a very unremarkable strip mall.
 Palmer took some time out from her schedule to answer questions for Portland Food and Drink about her viewpoints on the local wine industry and how she came to be so knowledgeable.

 Please tell us a little bit about your background in the wine business:

 When I was little I dreamt of having dinner at my friend’s homes; homes where the TV was on, hotdogs were served with soda and chips and there was some sort of frozen sugar treat for dessert.
 I had these dreams while sitting at my parents’ large dinner table discussing politics, religion, and social services over a glass of Oregon pinot noir and some sort of hard to pronounce Italian dish served with homemade bread and chased with a fresh batch of crème Brule.
 Oh, how hard my life was!
 My parents, both well educated and successful business people, believed in seated meals engaged in conversation; and seemingly appreciated that conversation always flowed better with a good glass of wine.
 From an early age, my sister Shan and I would sip our glass of wine (served in tiny liquor glasses) and listen to my father, the scientist, talk about wine making and viticulture while my mother, the artist, would sketch wine labels for the local wineries in Eugene.
 Wine was a language we understood as well as we understood Catholic mass delivered in Latin, it was our family’s language and, like all languages, we became more and more fluent over the years.